jconorgrogan/Informational-Constructivism/README.md

 ---

-*(This table simplifies the status for README purposes; detailed proofs, arguments, and supporting mathematical derivations reside in specific documents within the repository.
-Ongoing research focuses on rigorously establishing all linkages and exploring further consequences, such as the emergence of Hilbert Space structures, connections to number theory, and the derivation of physical constants as residuals of these informational processes.)*
+*(This document aims to be a comprehensive synthesis.
+Detailed proofs, arguments, and supporting mathematical derivations reside in specific documents within the associated repository.
+Ongoing research focuses on rigorously establishing all linkages and exploring further consequences.)*